Ordering nuclear surplus from Russia and custom crystals from China to perform gamma-ray spectroscopy at home

 Photons (X-rays, gamma-rays) interact via:

 A Geiger-Müller tube consists of a chamber filled with a gas mixture.
 A large voltage difference (hundreds of volts) is established between a central electrode and the conductive walls of the chamber.
 When a radioactive particle strikes the tube, ionization occurs in some of the gas molecules (either directly, or as a secondary effect of interaction with the walls).
 These ions migrate in the gas due to the strong electric field caused by the voltage difference and cause further ionization, starting an electron avalanche.
-The avalanche quickly turns the gas near the electrode into a conductive plasma, completing a circuit - current briefly flows causing a voltage sudden voltage dip which is detected as a pulse.
+The avalanche quickly turns the gas near the electrode into a conductive plasma, completing a circuit - current briefly flows causing a sudden voltage dip which is detected as a pulse.
 The electric field collapses and the tube recharges, ready for the next event.

-We’ve already mentioned the vintage Soviet SBM-20, which can detect beta and gamma radiation (its thick metal walls prevent detection of alpha radiation), as well as X-rays above 40keV.
+I’ve already mentioned the vintage Soviet SBM-20, which can detect beta and gamma radiation (its thick metal walls prevent detection of alpha radiation), as well as X-rays above 40keV.

 The M4011 is a modern GM tube with a similar construction (using glass walls instead of metal), and the same detection capabilities.

-If we want to measure alpha radiation as well as low-energy X-rays (<=40keV, the range where bone and tissue absorption increases) we need tubes with thin windows to admit these forms of ionizing radiation.
+If I want to measure alpha radiation as well as low-energy X-rays (<=40keV, the range where bone and tissue absorption increases) I need a tube with a thin window to admit these forms of ionizing radiation.

 The vintage Soviet SBT-9 GM tube (used in Russian spacecraft!) has a mica end-window, which enables it to detect low-energy X-rays and alpha radiation (as well as the usual beta and gamma radiation).